German-Americans: Statistics and Facts

 A chart of the top ancestries in the US, as provided by the 2000 census.
 Light blue shows counties predominated by ethnic Germans.

-In terms of proportions, however, Pennsylvania ranks tenth nationally in the percentage of German-Americans.
 Overall, 26.1 per cent of the State's population self-reported German ancestry, making it the largest ancestral group in the state.

 5 States with the highest density of Americans of German descent